 Why do babies need a vitamin K shot?

-Newborns are born with low vitamin K levels because they don’t get much from the placenta during pregnancy.
+Newborns have low vitamin K levels at birth because they don’t get much from the placenta during pregnancy.
 This can leave them at higher risk for a bleeding disorder called vitamin K deficiency bleeding (VKDB).
 Bleeding usually occurs on the skin, brain and intestines.

 VKDB usually occurs early in the first week of life or out to 6 months in infants without proper treatment.